forestgrape/coronavirus/index.md

     > It's time [for medicine] to move on from digitalization and black-white schemes to the continuous color-space of Bayesian statistics.
 There's no hard border for fever at 37.5 or at 38 degrees.

-### Plan and Estimate
+### Estimate and adaptive Plan
-Many situation where there is an increased infection risk are known:
-* a long night out with a lot of alcohol
+For virus spread and infection always some unpredictability/randomness is involved.
+One reason is that virions cannot move directed and so their movement is mostly random.
+So its adaptive planning since plans may need to be changed or adapted.
+Like a game plan where one starts with a plan but needs to adapt depending on the moves of the adversary players.
+Nevertheless to some extend risky situations can be estimated.
+E.g. a few days before visiting the grand grand parents, going out late every evening in densely populated pubs may not be the best idea.

+Possibly increased infection risk:<!--todo separate immune system/locations-->
-* being in a densely populated pub and very close range face to face talking
+* **Increased Exposure to Viruses**:being in a densely populated indoor spaces and very close range face to face talking, airplanes
-* airplanes
-* excessive sport
+* **Increased Susceptibility to Viruses**: diminished immune system

-So its important to keep risks in mind and plan
+So its important to keep benefits and risks in mind and decide (of course that's depending on the personal situation)
 * whether and when to take the risks
 * whether to take additional carefulness otherwhere.
-E.g. in the Tour the France not a single cyclist has caught Covid-19.
-This likely because they avoided most risks except for sport.
+E.g. in the Tour the France not a single cyclist has caught Covid-19 [to be checked].
+This likely because they avoided most risks except for excessive sports.

-### Live a Healthy Lifestyle
+### Live Healthily
+A good immune system goes hand in hand with a healthy lifestyle:
 * Sleep enough, eat healthily, relax and do some sport.

 and avoid anything that weakens the immune system:
-* avoid excessive caffeine, excessive sport (if in a risk region), excessive alcohol ...
+* avoid excessive caffeine, excessive sport (if in a very high risk region), excessive alcohol ...
 * avoid being cold or even freezing for a longer period.
 For this reason, in cold climates, windows shouldn't be open permanently.
 * avoid immunosuppressants unless necessary for medical reasons.
 * try reducing stress for yourself and others.
 Trying too hard won't help though.